 What Do I Tell People Who Ask Me About My Pregnancy?

-If you’ve made the decision to place your child for adoption — or are considering doing so — because your pregnancy was unexpected, it most likely wasn’t an easy choice.
+If you’ve made the decision to place your child for adoption — or are considering doing so — it most likely wasn’t an easy choice.
+So when people ask you about your pregnancy and you know you're going to choose adoption, you may wonder, "What should I tell them?"
+This guide will help.
+Or, if you need immediate support, you can call 1-800-ADOPTION.

 A woman who determines that adoption is the best way for her child to get all of the opportunities he or she deserves is frequently under a great deal of stress and pressure.
 If this describes your situation, that’s completely understandable.